 Cancer is a disease characterized by unregulated cell growth.
-Cancer typically develops when the repair of genetic material in normal cells begins to fail and genes that regulate cell growth become disrupted.
-Carcinogens, or cancer causing agents, such as radiation, chemicals and hormones, can trigger changes to the genetic material of a cell, and typically prompt this disruption.
-Cells that have been disrupted may become cancerous, leading to changes in the cells' DNA, and ultimately uncontrolled growth.
+Cancer typically develops when the repair of genetic material in normal cells begins to fail and genes that regulate cell growth become altered.
+Carcinogens, or cancer causing agents, such as radiation, chemicals and hormones, can trigger changes to the genetic material of a cell, increasing the rate of new genetic alterations and thus promoting cancer.
 Cancer cells can spread to other areas of the body, or metastasize, and form tumors, which can destroy normal tissue or organs.
 Risk factors for cancer include family history, age, diet, and exogenous factors, such as exposure to ultraviolet sunlight and smoking.
 Cancers can be classified in stages to document disease severity, measured in stages of I to IV, generally based on tumor size, involvement of lymph nodes, and metastases.

 The most common methods of treating patients with cancer are surgery, radiation and drug therapy.
 A cancer patient often receives treatment with a combination of these methods.
 These treatment regimens are often associated with severe side effects, including fatigue, infection, nausea and vomiting and pain.
 Surgery and radiation therapy are particularly effective in patients in whom the disease is localized.
 Physicians generally use systemic drug therapies in situations in which the cancer has spread beyond the primary site or cannot otherwise be treated through surgery.
 The goal of drug therapy is to kill cancer cells or to damage cellular components required for rapid growth and survival of cancer cells.
-In many cases, drug therapy entails the administration of several different drugs in combination.
+Historically, cancer drug development focused on design of cytotoxic drugs, which kill rapidly proliferating cells and are efficacious because of the unregulated cell growth that is characteristic of cancers.
+These drugs such as Cytoxan® and Adriamycin® have been effective in the treatment of some cancers, and remain in use today, but they act in an indiscriminate manner, killing healthy as well as cancerous cells.
+Due to their mechanism of action, many cytotoxic drugs have a narrow dose range, above which the toxicity causes unacceptable or even fatal levels of damage, and below which the drugs are not effective in eradicating cancer cells.
+In many cases, drug therapy entails the administration of several different drugs, known as combination chemotherapy.

 Over the past several decades, drug therapy has evolved from non-specific drugs that kill both healthy and cancerous cells to drugs that target specific molecular pathways involved in cancer.